Wang-Lin-boop/GeminiMol/README.md

 Then, we need place the models to the `${GeminiMol}/models`.

 > Download all datasets via Zenodo for training, benchmarking, and applications

+If you merely want to apply GeminiMol to your own project, you don't need to download training and benchmarking datasets.

 ``` shell
     cd ${geminimol_data}